fnp/librarian/README.md

 About
 ------

-Librarian converts XML-based markup language used by FNP for writing books to other formats, whiche are more subtable for presentation.
+Librarian converts XML-based markup language used by FNP for writing books to other formats, which are more suitable for presentation.

 Currently we support: